khusseini/PimcoreRadBrickBundle/README.md

       editables:
         wysiwyg_content:
           instances: 3
-          instance_ids: ['one', 'two', 'three'] // you can specifically set the postfix of the instance name (which will result in the twig variable name)
           type: wysiwyg
           options: [] // you can pass here any options accepted by the editable
 ```